xyngular/py-xinject/README.md

 ### Active Dependency Proxy

-You can use the convenience method `glazy.dependency.Dependency.proxy` to easily get a proxy object.
+You can use the convenience method `udepend.dependency.Dependency.proxy` to easily get a proxy object.

-Or you can use `glazy.proxy.CurrentDependencyProxy.wrap` to create an object that will act like the current dependency.
+Or you can use `udepend.proxy.CurrentDependencyProxy.wrap` to create an object that will act like the current dependency.
 All non-dunder attributes/methods will be grabbed/set on the current object instead of the proxy.